Dockerfile –target

 1. Development and Testing

-When developing applications, it is often unnecessary to create the entire production image.
+When developing applications, it is often unnecessary to create the entire production imageAn image is a visual representation of an object or scene, typically composed of pixels in digital formats.
+It can convey information, evoke emotions, and facilitate communication across various media.
+More ».
 You can use the --target option to build only the development or testing stages, quickly iterating on your code changes without waiting for the full build.
 This is particularly effective in CI/CD environments where build times can critically impact deployment speed.

 2. Debugging

 When debugging, you may want to inspect the state of specific build stages.
-By targeting a particular stage, you can run an interactive session, allowing you to explore and diagnose issues without recreating the entire application environment.
+By targeting a particular stage, you can run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » an interactive session, allowing you to explore and diagnose issues without recreating the entire application environment.

 3. Conditional Builds